MockVerse

 | Department | Optional department label such as CSE, ECE, MBA, IT, or a placement office group. |

-| Interview Type | Configured rounds include Recruiter Round, Screening Interview, Technical Interview, Design Interview, Managerial Interview, and Final Interview. |
+| Interview Type | Selects the primary interview round and controls the interview objective, sequence, and round behavior.
+Configured rounds include Recruiter Round, Screening Interview, Technical Interview, Design Interview, Managerial Interview, and Final Interview. |

 | Description | Required purpose and context for the event. |